 No wonder self-care routines have become such a popular topic of discussion in feminist circles over the past few years: A 2018 study shows that women are more likely suffer from work-related burnout than men.

 Study focus: What is burnout, and why do people experience it?

-Conclusion: Women more likely to get burned out than men
+Conclusion: Women more likely to get experience burnout than men are

-They concluded the that the women they surveyed were more likely to feel burned out by work than the men.
-This was in part due to factors outside of employers’ control, such as low self-esteem and poor division of unpaid labor outside the workplace.
+The researchers in Montreal concluded the that women are more likely to feel burned out by work than men are.
+This is due in part to factors outside of employers’ control, such as low self-esteem and poor division of unpaid labor outside the workplace.
 But a large contributor was that women were more likely to face unfavorable working conditions.
 For example, women are often hired for positions that gave them little authority in their workplace, and they had fewer opportunities to put their talents to good use.

 For women, burnout isn’t the result of long work hours

 Frustrating work conditions play a far larger role.
 The women in the study were expected to work just as hard as their male coworkers, but they weren’t afforded the same chances to take on interesting, creative projects or advance to higher positions within their companies.

 It’s true that men work longer hours than women on average, but it seems that burnout isn’t always the result of too much overtime.
 The women in this study didn’t experience burnout because they worked long hours; it was because they felt stagnant.
 This was caused by “little latitude in decision-making”, a perceived lack of respect and recognition for their efforts and contributions, and the feeling that their hard work wouldn’t open up future opportunities for advancement.